spiceai/docs/spiceaidocs/content/en/reference/pod/_index.md

 ### `dataspaces[*].categories`

-Process categorical data in your data source.
-Categorical data is any data that can come from a finite number of values.
+Process categorical data.
+Categorical data is a group or collection of discrete strings.

-Some examples of categorical data include: colors, ratings, brands, programming languages, age group, hair color, grades, etc.
+Some examples of categorical data include: colors, star ratings, brands, programming languages, age group, hair color, grades, etc.

-To specify categorical data in your data source, use the `categories` node and specify the `values` that can appear in the category `name`.
+Define categorical collections in the Spicepod manifest by the categories` node.
+Specify each category with a `name` and a list of discrete `values.`

 **Example**